MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/cues-action-tiles.md

 > [!NOTE]
 >  The wide layout is only supported in the [!INCLUDE[nav_web](includes/nav_web_md.md)].
 >
-> The Caption and CaptionML properties of the CueGroup control are ignored when the CueGroup layout is wide.
+> The [Caption](properties/devenv-caption-property.md) and [CaptionML](properties/devenv-captionml-property.md) properties of the `cuegroup` control are ignored when the layout is wide.

 ### Supported data types
 You can only base Cues on integer and decimal data types.
 Other data types are not supported and will not display in a Cue.

 ### FlowFields versus normal fields
 A Cue can be based on a FlowField or Normal field.
-If you base the Cue on a FlowField, then you add the logic that calculates the data for the Cue to the [CalcFormula Property](CalcFormula-Property.md) of the FlowField.
+If you base the Cue on a FlowField, then you add the logic that calculates the data for the Cue to the [CalcFormula property](properties/devenv-calcformula-property.md) of the FlowField.
 If you use a Normal field, then you will typically add the logic that calculates the Cue data to a C/AL trigger or function.
 Unlike a FlowField, where data is extracted from tables, a Normal field enables you to extract data from other objects such as queries.

 ### Creating a Cue
 The implementation of a Cue involves the following elements: